 Justice Quarterly Electronic Submissions

-As of September 15th 2007, Justice Quarterly began accepting manuscripts via the Manuscript Central electronic-submission system.
-Manuscript Central is a web-based peer review system, set up by ScholarOne, to move the process online.
+Justice Quarterly accepts submissions via the web-based ScholarOne Manuscripts electronic-submission, peer review, and tracking system.
 It allows authors to submit papers from around the world, needing only access to a web browser.
-The Manuscript Central system enables the Editorial Office to manage articles electronically and to give the relevant reviewers access to those articles online for completion of their reviews.
-In summary, Manuscript Central moves the whole peer review process online.
-The URL is http://mc.manuscriptcentral.com/rjqy.
-For instructions on how to use Manuscript Central click here.
+The system enables the Editorial Office to manage articles electronically and to give the relevant reviewers access to those articles online for completion of their reviews.
+To submit your article online, first read the instructions for authors, then visit: http://mc.manuscriptcentral.com/rjqy.

 About Justice Quarterly: